stanford-futuredata/ezmode/README.md

 2. Create a CSV storing annotations
 3. Create a CSV storing labels

-We have provided the annotation and label CSVs for the ImageNet-VID and YouTube-BB datasets in `examples/data`
+We have provided the annotation and label CSVs for the ImageNet-VID and YouTube-BB datasets in `examples/data`.
+To run EZMode on other labeled datasets, please replicate this format.

-## Dataset Organization
+### Dataset Organization

 You must organize the dataset as follows:
 1. Create a directory to exclusively store the dataset.
 We will call this the `dataset_root`